-A 30-credit project or placement is around 300 hours of study time.
+A 30-credit project or case study is around 300 hours of study time.
 That’s around 20 – 30 hours per week per term.

-You will dedicate a full term to your placement and another full term to your project.
+You will dedicate a full term to your project or case study.

 When you study with us, you can expect a first-class support structure so that you’re never alone in your studies.